anuraghazra/github-readme-stats/readme.md

     &bg_color=DEG,COLOR1,COLOR2,COLOR3...COLOR10

 > **Note**
-> Note on cache: Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k; otherwise, it is 2 hours (7200 seconds).
+> Repo cards have a default cache of 4 hours (14400 seconds) if the fork count & star count is less than 1k; otherwise, it is 2 hours (7200 seconds).
 Also, note that the cache is clamped to a minimum of 2 hours and a maximum of 24 hours.

 #### Stats Card Exclusive Options